SanjinDedic/code_hint/README.md

 The Code Hint API is a FastAPI-based application that analyzes Python code snippets and provides hints and error information using the OpenAI API.
 It allows users to submit code snippets and receive feedback on potential runtime errors, logical errors, and content warnings.

+# Known issues:
+- `is_this_python` function gives no false negatives but it is still not reliable in passing Python code with errors as Python
+- All validation should ideally happen in `models.py` but I am having issues with rejecting responses that have contradictions (see commented out validators).
+If this cannot be fixed, the likely solution is ditching sqlmodel and using just pydantic + sqlalchemy
+- Once validation is sorted endpoints should be refactored for better error handling and neater API response parsing.

 ## Deployment

 To deploy the Code Hint API, follow these steps: